manliu2015/WeChatServer/README.md

 # WeChatServer
-the server for wechat small project
+the server for wechat small project.